sago007/PlatformFolders/README.md

 ```

 Alternatively, you can just copy the [sago](https://github.com/sago007/PlatformFolders/tree/master/sago) folder into your program and manually link everything.
-If you use the last option: Remember to link to the CoreServices lib when compiling on Mac.
+If you use the last option and are using a library version from before 4.0.0: Remember to link to the CoreServices lib when compiling on Mac.
 This typically means passing "-framework CoreServices" during the linking phase.

 ### Building

 **Notes:**

-* macOS requires the CoreServices framework during linking.
+* Until 4.0.0 macOS required the CoreServices framework during linking.
 * If you don't want to install, remove the `--target install` command.

 Linux/macOS: